Chosen By God

 Romans 9:15-16 – For He says to Moses, “I will have mercy on whomever I will have mercy, and I will have compassion on whomever I will have compassion.
 So then it is not of him who wills, nor of him who runs, but of God who shows mercy.”

-James 1:18 – “In the exercise of His will He brought us forth by the word of truth, so that we would be a kind of first fruits among His creatures.”
+James 1:18 – “Of His own will begat He us with the word of truth, so that we would be a kind of first fruits His creatures.”

 John 1:12-13 – “As many as received Him, to them He gave the right to become children of God, to those who believe in His name.
 Who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.”